joseeden/All-Things-DevOps/pages/030-Security/009-Access-Control.md

 **MAC in the Workplace**
 Determines access uniformly based on policies, often associated with government agencies.

+- Goal is to prevent the unauthorized disclosure of classified information
+- "No read up, no write down" rule
 - Security clearance dictates access.
 - Access determined by government policy.
 - Limited individual decision-making.